eaprelsky/infodynamics/book/appendix_d_practical_applications.md

 ## Conclusion

-These practical tools provide a starting point for applying information physics principles in real-world situations.
+These practical tools provide a starting point for applying information dynamics principles in real-world situations.
 Remember that this is an experimental framework—adapt the tools to your specific context and continue refining based on your results.

 **Key Success Factors:**
 1. **Start Small:** Begin with one application and learn from experience